-Holland America Canada and New England cruises have both short and long itineraries allowing you to complete an in-depth exploration of the region or just a taste to whet your appetite.
+Holland America has both short and long Canada and New England itineraries allowing you to complete an in-depth exploration of the region or just a taste to whet your appetite.
 Their shorter, 7-night itineraries tend to cruise from Boston to Montreal (or vice versa), while they have longer itineraries departing from New York, Boston, Montreal or Quebec City.

-Canada and New England cruises with Royal Caribbean can range from shorter 5-7 night itineraries to longer cruises up to 9-12 nights.
-Their sailings depart primarily from the US Coastal cities of Cape Liberty, Baltimore or Boston, or from Quebec City in Canada.
+Explore Canada and New England with Royal Caribbean.
+Their cruises can range from shorter 5-7 night itineraries to longer cruises up to 9-12 nights with sailings depart primarily from the US Coastal cities of Cape Liberty, Baltimore or Boston, or from Quebec City in Canada.

-Celebrity Cruises Canada and New England cruises tend to be longer, 14 night itineraries that sail roundtrip from Cape Liberty in New Jersey.
+Celebrity Cruises Canada and New England itineraries tend to be longer, 14 night cruises that sail roundtrip from Cape Liberty in New Jersey.

-Operated by the world’s most famous ocean liner, the Queen Mary 2, Cunard’s Canada and New England cruises allow you combine premium cruising aboard a gorgeous ocean liner with an in-depth cultural exploration.
+Cunard’s voyages to Canada and New England allow you combine premium cruising aboard a gorgeous ocean liner with an in-depth cultural exploration.
 Most of their sailings are 14 nights or longer (though they do have a few 5-7 night itineraries) and, as many start or end in either Southampton or Hamburg, you can combine the iconic Cunard Transatlantic experience with your Canada and New England adventure.

 How to Get to Canada and New England